scpwiki/wikijump/client/README.md

 ```

 This will create a "megabundle" in `tests-dist`, at root, compiled by Vite.
 This is a JS file and a sourcemap - of which contains the code of the _entire monorepo_, so that it may be instrumented to determine code coverage.
 All tests are included at the end of this bundle and then ran.

+Tests are ran in a special environment that is Node CJS compatible but simulates a browser.
+Specifically, the [happy-dom](https://github.com/capricorn86/happy-dom) library is used.

 At the end of testing, a code coverage report will be emitted.
 This coverage report should only contain source TypeScript and Svelte files - if it reports coverage for something that isn't one of those two, something has gone wrong.
 If it reports nothing, that also means something has gone wrong.